WICG/user-preference-media-features-headers/README.md

    Vary: Sec-CH-Prefers-Color-Scheme
    Critical-CH: Sec-CH-Prefers-Color-Scheme
    ```
-1. The client then retries the request, telling the server that it has a user preference for
+1. The client then retries the request, telling the server via `Sec-CH-Prefers-Color-Scheme` that it
-   dark-schemed content.
+   has a user preference for dark-schemed content.
    ```bash
    GET / HTTP/1.1
    Host: example.com
    Sec-CH-Prefers-Color-Scheme: "dark"
    ```
-1. The server can then tailor the response to the client's preferences accordingly.
+1. The server can then tailor the response to the client's preferences accordingly and, for example,
+   inline the CSS responsible for the dark theme into the response body.

 ## Privacy and Security Considerations